 Microbreweries and other craft beverage makers are on the rise in the Catskills.
-Growing in harmony with the region's rural legacy and modern farming resurgence, as well as a growing slow food movement, the craft beverage scene is one to smell, taste and experience during a visit to the Catskills.
-Make a weekend out of it: stay in a trendy boutique hotel or plan a golf getaway ending both with a tour of the brews, wines and ciders of the region.
+Growing in harmony with the region's rural legacy and modern farming resurgence, as well as a growing slow food movement, the craft beverage scene is one to smell, taste and experience.
+Make a weekend out of it: stay in one of the trendy boutique hotels in the Catskills or plan a golf getaway ending both with a tour of the brews, wines and ciders of the region.

 Brews in the Catskills

 The craft brewing industry is taking off in New York State, and new ales, stouts and lagers are being brewed as you read.
 In Windham, Cave Mountain Brewery Company offers seasonal brews fresh from the tap, such as oatmeal stout and blueberry wheat.
 In nearby Athens, Crossroads Brewing Company offers 10 craft brews, New York State wines and a great pub menu to pair your favorite libations.
 In Saugerties, a 45-minute drive from Windham, the Dutch Ale House Brewery has 15 craft beers on tap and more by the bottle.